-17. In doing business as a Digital Asset Service Provider, SFIs are expected to perform a risk assessment in addition to notifying the Central Bank, before establishing such operations.
-This ensures that SFIs have considered the risks as well as how the activities align with their respective risk appetites and business models.
+18. In doing business as a Digital Asset Service Provider, SFIs are expected to perform a risk assessment in addition to notifying the Central Bank, no later than ten business days before establishing such operations.
+This ensures that SFIs have considered the risks as well as how the exposures align with their respective risk appetites and business models.
 The Central Bank may also require more formal discussions with senior management.
 Additional factors that may impact these requirements are the SFI's existing reporting requirements, profitability, and capital adequacy.